sictweb/bti425-2020/notes/week06-future.md

 3. Services
 4. Forms

-After that, we'll put together a number of apps.
+After that, we'll put together some apps.

-Remember to frequently use the [learning resources](/web422/resources).
+Remember to frequently use the [learning resources](/resources).

 <br>